 CHRONIC MUSCULOSKELETAL PAIN CARE: SPINAL MANIPULATION

-A new study reports the latest recommendations on managing and relieving chronic musculoskeletal pain.
+A recent study reports the latest recommendations on managing and relieving chronic musculoskeletal pain.
 The aim?
 Get care to

 be more consistent, encourage collaborative care